paulohcorreia/gregslist/README.md

+#Gregslist

-#Gregslist \n List for Thinkful Course.
+List for Thinkful Course.